 Department of Public Management and Policy

-Students may also make individual appointments by calling the OAA (404-413-0021) or emailing their advisor in advance.
+Students may also make individual appointments by calling the OAA (404-413-0021) or emailing their adviser in advance.

 - Note: it is a good idea to bring a list of the courses you would like to take next term, including alternate courses, to your AIP advisement session.